Celebrating 50 Years

 Though the realities of 2020 thwarted some of our 50th anniversary celebration plans, they have given us an opportunity to step up and stay focused on our vision.
 We’ve also explored new ways to deliver our programming and engage Philadelphians.

-APM made the difficult decision to pause plans for our annual Sugar Cane Festival.
+We will now be celebrating our annual Sugar Cane Festival virtually throughout the entire month of August.
+More information can be found on our Sugar Cane Festival Month page.
 Our 50th Anniversary Gala is now tentatively scheduled for December 2021 at the Fillmore Philadelphia.
 This page will be updated regularly as details are finalized.

 Behavioral Health Speaker Panel featuring Mackenzie Phillips